-This work indicates two important findings: Epithelial repair induction started rapidly even while inflammation was still severe; and ii.
-Although permeability was largely restored six days after the inflammatory peak, colon alterations persisted long after, likely because of consequential tissue remodeling.
-This is supported by observation of the over-expression of inflammatory markers and ECM remodeling factors, as well as factors that influence epithelial repair, namely Tgfβ[44], Il-22[45], Il-33[46] and Igf-1[47,48].
-This study showed that Tgf-β3, Il-22, Il-33 and Il-15, but not Igf-1, positively correlated with the re-epithelization score at day 13.
+This work indicates two important findings: Epithelial repair induction started rapidly even while inflammation was still severe; and although permeability was largely restored 6 d after the inflammatory peak, colon alterations persisted long after, likely because of consequential tissue remodeling.
+This is supported by observation of the over-expression of inflammatory markers and ECM remodeling factors as well as factors that influence epithelial repair, namely Tgfβ[44], Il-22[45], Il-33[46], and Igf-1[47,48].
+This study showed that Tgf-β3, Il-22, Il-33, and Il-15, but not Igf-1, positively correlated with the re-epithelization score at day 13.
 The expression of Il-33 remained higher than in control animals throughout the experiment; it may, in particular, be a promising therapeutic target in the MH process.
 While conflicting results were obtained regarding its role in colitis, IL-33 has recently been shown to attenuate colitis and to favor colon repair in mice by promotion of M2 macrophage development and stimulation of goblet cell differentiation[49].
-Moreover, the acute phase protein SAA, usually analyzed in plasma, displayed an increased gene expression in the colon six days after the maximal intensity of colitis.
+Moreover, the acute phase protein SAA, usually analyzed in plasma, displayed an increased gene expression in the colon 6 d after the maximal intensity of colitis.
 Importantly, SAA was recently identified as a protective factor against colon epithelium acute injury[50].

 Several results obtained in this study regarding Il-15 expression deserve additional attention.
 This interleukin is considered a deleterious factor in cases of colitis[51].
 IL-15 actually promotes intestinal dysbiosis associated with butyrate deficiency and increased susceptibility to colitis[52].
 Although severely decreased in this study in the course of colitis induction, IL-15 followed the same expression kinetics as those of epithelial repair, this process being characterized by the restoration of goblet cells and expression of genes coding for tight-junction proteins.
 Notably, in other pathological contexts, this cytokine has been shown to promote wound repair via TGFβ[53] and IGF-1[54] production, suggesting that IL-15 may be a therapeutic agent to manage wound healing.
-Additional, specific immunohistochemical assays, outside the scope of the present study, are necessary to identify which cells produce these modulating epithelial repair factors, since they may be synthesized by many cell types in the colon mucosa (colonocytes, innate cells, macrophages, myofibroblasts or fibroblasts).
+Additional, specific immunohistochemical assays, outside the scope of the present study, are necessary to identify which cells produce these modulating epithelial repair factors, since they may be synthesized by many cell types in the colon mucosa (colonocytes, innate cells, macrophages, myofibroblasts, or fibroblasts).
 Unsurprisingly, epithelial repair coincides with goblet cell restoration, as evidenced in this study by Muc2 expression increase and a decreased goblet cell depletion score.
-This was associated with increased expression of gene coding for the major epithelial repair factor Tff3 six days after the peak colitis.
-However, this also indicates that in this model, epithelial repair was triggered by pathways independent of Tff3 since histological improvements had already been observed three days before changes in Tff3 expression.
+This was associated with increased expression of gene coding for the major epithelial repair factor Tff3 6 d after the peak colitis.
+However, this also indicates that in this model, epithelial repair was triggered by pathways independent of Tff3 since histological improvements had already been observed 3 d before changes in Tff3 expression.